Knowledge base

 4. Define a start date/time if the message is scheduled in advance for a specific period in the future.

-5. Write your out-of-office message.
+5. Compose your out-of-office message.

 6. Display advanced settings.